 “I hope that this night will be a real emotional night for everybody,” Brooks said in August.
 “And — forgive me,” he said with a chuckle, motioning to his publicist and Notre Dame leadership standing by, “this is gonna be the worst term and you’re gonna catch so much crap for this — but it’ll be more of a” — he took his hand and thumped it to his chest, closing his eyes for a moment — “I don’t wanna say a religious feel.
 Just more of a love feel.
 More of that,” he said, with a sigh.

 “You bet your ass they picked the right audience,” Brooks said at the press conference.
-For Brooks, audiences’ enthusiasm for Notre Dame football can and will be channeled into his concert — Trisha Yearwood, a country music star herself, as well as a Food Network cooking host and his wife, will even host “Trisha’s Tailgate” the morning before the show on the Irish Green.
+For Brooks, audiences’ enthusiasm for Notre Dame football can and will be channeled into his concert — Trisha Yearwood, the country music star, Food Network cooking host and his wife, will even host “Trisha’s Tailgate” the morning before the show on the Irish Green.
 Walking through the empty stage on “Inside Studio G,” nine days out from his performance, Brooks talked about the upcoming day in elated tones.
 “It is going to be a game day,” he said.

 Garth Brooks and the University of Notre Dame; a god of country music and the house that Rockne built.
 In Brooks’ vision, all of it seems poised to merge.

 “When you walk on that field, something is there,” Brooks said in August.
 “I don’t know what it is.
 I wish I could explain it.

 “But whatever that is, it can also transfer into the music.
 And when you put those two together, you could have a night like I’ve never had.”